TheMattSchiller/teleport-challenge/design-proposal.md

 The inclusion of the remote state for terraform easily handles the edge case where resources already exist.

 ### Changes and Review process
 Currently, collaborators/owners can make a PR to this repo and submit it for review.
+Once the PR has +2 approvals it can be merged.
-The current setup requires a PR to be merged onto main before it can be deployed with a workflow dispatch
+The current setup requires a PR to be merged onto main before it can be deployed with a workflow dispatch.